Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 2017 96-97p

 Tasted four times - last time in December 2020.
 Consistent notes.
-It displayed many nuances and aromas, sophisticated touch, great depth, a long finish, and great complexity.
+It displayed many nuances and aromas, a sophisticated touch, great depth, a long finish, and great complexity.
 Crispy and with great acidity.
 Fabulous stuff.

 Domaine de Chevalier 2016 95p